It’s easy for companies to become all about the sale, but they often forget that what happens after the sale is just as important.

 Account management is all about building profitable long-term client relationships.
 It's a must-have for most businesses, and getting a CRM is a good way to scale the operation.
 But with countless options and features, picking the right platform is a tough choice.

-Check out our top-rated CRM solutions specifically for scaling world-class account management efforts.
+Check out our top picks for best CRM software, which can help you scale world-class account management efforts.
 These recommendations come from extensive testing and analysis of more than 35 of the top CRM providers.